mangelajo/ipsec-container/README.md

-Scripts that build and launch two docker containers with an ipsec tunnel (encapsulated in a vxlan tunnel) between them.
+Scripts that build a docker container for VXLAN+ipsec tunnels

 Usage: